Sometimes, SEO doesn’t work out so well.

 Sure.
-It would be nice if the traffic was a bit higher, but the competition is so low that this name might just work.
+It would be nice if the traffic was a bit higher, but the SEO difficulty (SD) is low enough that this name might just work.

 Of course, before you commit, you’ll want to make sure that the name you choose is also unique and memorable before buying the domain.